Dr. Matthias Karg

-On December 4th, 2009 at 4 p.m. the Bohlmann Lecture is hold by Prof. Ertl, Nobel laureate in Chemistry 2007 on “Elementary Steps in Heterogeneous Catalysis".Learn more
+On October 29th, 2010 at 4.15 p.m. the Bohlmann Lecture is hold by Prof. Ada E. Yonath, Nobel laureate in Chemistry 2009 on "The amazing ribosome, its tiny enemies and hints of its origin”.Learn more

 Unter den Linden 32-34

 Telefon: +49.30.20 62 29 62